 The data indicated that residents spend about 45 minutes per patient working in the EHR.
 That time was mostly spread across a handful of tasks on the platform.
 Documentation was the biggest share of resident time in the EHR (20.2 minutes), followed by chart review (13.8 minutes) and entering orders (6.5 minutes).

-Mohammed Ibrahim, DO, a second-year family medicine resident at Trinity Health Michigan, found that he became more efficient as the way he interacted with the EHR, which changed over the course of his residency training.
+Mohammad Ibrahim, DO, a second-year family medicine resident at Trinity Health Michigan, found that he became more efficient as the way he interacted with the EHR, which changed over the course of his residency training.

 "You definitely learn more about the EHR as you progress through residency, but most of my efficiency progress was actually obtained in the first few months of residency by creating macro keys and dot phrases for any commonly used items," said Dr. Ibrahim, an AMA member.